mokojm/townshell/README.md

 # Future releases

 Here are a few stuffs I'd like to add, implementation is not guaranteed :
-- "Flip" menu to flip your structure upside down
-- "Merge" add operations like "Union", "Intersection", "Diff"
-- "Load" a repository of nice building spots
-- "Reset" button on each screen
 - "Capture" : make it more intuitive, add "Register Move"

-- Add "Ground color" to be filtered in "Level", "Dig" and "Replicate" screen
-- Multiple color filter in "Level" and "Replicate"
-- Multiple height filters in "Paint" + add height filter in other screens

 # Contributing